 Hi fellow musicians!
-Happy New Year!
+Happy Thanksgiving and Christmas season!
+Y

 Irish-style penny whistles have been standard instruments since the middle 1800s when the use of tin sheet metal developed and whistles were made.
 They are the common man's answer to the recorder.
 The whistle only has 6 sound holes, but plays 2 octaves.
 My whistles are made of cpvc or pvc pipe.
 The fipple blocks are acetal rod (plastic polymer).
 I use curved, narrowing windways to take advantage of the Bernoulli effect---causing an easy blow of air to accelerate as it is compressed in the narrowing windway.
 Thousands of Becker whistles are being played around the globe!
 A HANDMADE whistle for $10!!!

 Whistles are a folk instrument---an instrument of the people, the common man.
 They are not orchestral perfection....they will change pitch with the change of blowing strength---up to 30 cents.
 I have tuned them with care and they will sound fine with other instruments.
 I play my own whistles all the time with the folk jam and church band and they work great.